 - 1) The class will be held in the Advanced (Red) arena.
 120ft x 105ft wide.
 You may bring poles, cones, letters etc...to use as markers within the 120ft X 105ft arena if needed. - 2) Tack: All rules follow same guidelines as in the equitation/horsemanship classes.
 Any style tack may be used in combination within a class. - 3) Athletes AND unified partners must follow the attire and approved safety equipment rules as in the equitation/horsemanship classes. - 4) Costumes, IF worn, (not a requirement), must not be a hindrance to the safety of either the athlete or the horse.
 Costumes must not impede the sight or movement of horse or rider.
-PLEASE practice at home and at the show grounds to allow the horse and rider to become accustomed to them prior to competition.

-In addition, please be attentive at the show grounds and realize that other horses have - not been desensitized to your costumes.
-It is your responsibility to utilize costumes while assuring the safety of others. - 5) A caller may be used in all divisions, but is bound by the same rules dressage/western riding. - 6) See special procedures for music submittal. - 7) See special rules for division requirements. - 8) The performance must be between 2:30 and 3 minutes in length. - 9) NO COACHES ARE ALLOWED TO BE UNIFIED PARTNERS.
-If you are listed to be a Coach at the Horse Show, then you are a Coach.
-If you are listed as a Unified Partner at the Horse Show, then you are a Unified Partner.
-Entrants can only have 1 person type for the Show.
-Unified Partners CAN serve as horse handlers / sidewalkers in other events. - 10) A member of your agency must meet with the announcer 1 hour prior to the beginning of the class.
+PLEASE practice at home and at the show grounds to allow the horse and rider to become accustomed to them prior to competition. - In addition, please be attentive at the show grounds and realize that other horses have not been desensitized to your costumes.
+It is your responsibility to utilize costumes while assuring the safety of others. - 5) A caller may be used in all divisions, but is bound by the same rules dressage/western riding. - 6) See special procedures for music submittal. - 7) See special rules for division requirements. - 8) The performance must be between 2:30 and 3 minutes in length. - 9) Because this is an individual Unified event, a coach may ride as a Unified Partner.
+This is not preferred but possible.
+Unified Partners can serve as horse handlers / sidewalkers in other events. - 10) A member of your agency must meet with the announcer 1 hour prior to the beginning of the class.
 Bring a CD to the beginning of your routine and an introduction to your drill. - 11) Warm up / Practice for the Unified drill will be in the B Arena only.
 Competition will be in the A Arena.
 No practice will be allowed in the A Arena.
 Drill teams will practice in the B Arena immediately preceding their competition in the A Arena.